Early signs and symptoms of pregnancy

 How early can I take a pregnancy test?

-You can get a reliable positive result using a home pregnancy test from the first day of your missed period.
-However, some tests can be used as early as 4 or 5 days before your period is due.
-Check the packaging of your test to find out when it can be used.
+You can get a reliable positive result using a home pregnancy test from the first day of your missed period15.
+There are lots of different pregnancy tests available on the market, with some able to be used from as early as four of five days before your period is due.

-If you have regular periods, you'll probably know when your next period is due.
-If you're not sure, it's best to wait 3 weeks after you think you may have conceived before doing a test.
+If you have a regular menstrual cycle, you'll probably have an idea of when your next period is due.
+If you're not sure, it's best to wait 3 weeks after you think you may have conceived before doing a test15.

 Had a positive pregnancy test?

-If you’ve taken a pregnancy test that’s shown a positive result, you should book an appointment to see your GP, who’ll be able to give you advice about how to look after yourself during early pregnancy and fill you in on what happens next.
+If you’ve taken a pregnancy test that’s shown a positive result, you should book an appointment to see your GP.
+They’ll be able to give you advice on how to look after yourself during early pregnancy and fill you in on what happens next15.

 Discovering you’re pregnant can be a really exciting time.
 It can also be a very daunting one.
-However you’re feeling about it, telling someone you trust who can come with you to the doctors can help make things feel more manageable.
+However you’re feeling about it, remember that your healthcare professional is there to support you, so don’t hesitate to have a chat with them if you feel the need.

 FACEBO~1.PNG